Daniel Dumbrăvanu

-Daniel Dumbrăvanu (born 22 July 2001) is a Moldovan professional footballer who plays as a centre-back for Liga II club Voluntari, on loan from Liga I club CFR Cluj, and the Moldova national team.
+Daniel Dumbrăvanu (born 22 July 2001) is a Moldovan professional footballer who plays as a centre-back for Liga I club Voluntari and the Moldova national team.

 Club career

 Dumbrăvanu made two appearances for Zaria Bălți in the 2018 Moldovan National Division.

 In 2018 Dumbrăvanu became a Genoa player.
 In January 2020 he went to Pescara on loan.

 He never played a match for Pescara and at the end of the loan he came back to Genoa.
 He made his debut with the Rossoblù on 13 January 2021 in a Coppa Italia game away against Juventus.

 On 14 August 2021, he joined Lucchese in Serie C on loan.
 He played four games for Lucchese.
 On 29 January 2022, he moved on loan to Siena.

 On 12 July 2022, Dumbrăvanu joined SPAL on a permanent deal until 30 June 2025.
 He was immediately loaned out to Cypriot club APOEL.
 Having not found any game time in Cyprus, on 31 January 2023 the defender was re-called by SPAL.
 On 31 January 2024, Dumbrăvanu was loaned to Messina.

 Dumbrăvanu joined Lucchese permanently in August 2024 on a two-year contract.